apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 ```

 A minimally configured `seata.conf` is as follows.
-Please note that in `seata.conf` managed by ShardingSphere, the default value of `client.transaction.service.group` is set to `default` for historical reasons.
+In `seata.conf` managed by ShardingSphere, the default value of `client.transaction.service.group` is set to `default` for historical reasons.
 Assuming that in the `registry.conf` of Seata Server and Seata Client used by the user, `registry.type` and `config.type` are both `file`,
 then for the `.conf` file configured by `config.file.name` of `registry.conf`,
 the default value of the transaction group name is `default_tx_group` after `apache/incubator-seata:v1.5.1`, otherwise it is `my_test_tx_group`.